-Colum Item n 1 Column 2 Person's situation Column 3 Assets value Column 3 Assets value limit Column 3A Either person or partner homeowner Column 3B Neither person nor partner homeowner 1 Person is partnered (partner getting neither pension nor benefit) \$575,000 2 Person is partnered (partner getting pension or benefit) \$187,500 g \$287,500 Note 1: For partnered (partner getting neither pension nor benefit) and partnered (partner getting pension or benefit) see subsection 4(11).
-Note 2: For homeowner see subsection 11(4).
-Note 3: If item 1 applies to a person, the value of all the assets of the person's partner are to be taken as being included in the value of the person's assets (see subsection (4)).
-If item 2 applies to a person, the value of the person's assets is only half the combined value of the person's assets and the assets of the person's partner (see subsection (5)).
-Note 4: If benefit PP (partnered) is not payable to a person because of the value of the person's assets, the person may be able to take advantage of provisions dealing with financial hardship (see sections 1131 and 1132).
-Note 5: The assets value limits of item 2 are indexed annually in line with CF increases (see sections 1191 to 1194).
+Table-Assets value limits for person who is a member of a couple Column 1 Item Column 2 Person's situation Column 3 Assets value limit Column 3A Either person or partner homeowner Column 3B Neither person nor partner homeowner 1 Person is partnered (partner getting neither pension nor benefit) \$375,000 \$575,000 2 Person is partnered (partner getting pension or benefit) \$187,500 \$287,500

+- Note 1: For partnered (partner getting neither pension nor benefit) and partnered (partner getting pension or benefit) see subsection 4(11). - Note 2: For homeowner see subsection 11(4). - Note 3: If item 1 applies to a person, the value of all the assets of the person's partner are to be taken as being included in the value of the person's assets (see subsection (4)).
+If item 2 applies to a person, the value of the person's assets is only half the combined value of the person's assets and the assets of the person's partner (see subsection (5)). - Note 4: If benefit PP (partnered) is not payable to a person because of the value of the person's assets, the person may be able to take advantage of provisions dealing with financial hardship (see sections 1131 and 1132). - Note 5: The assets value limits of item 2 are indexed annually in line with CPI increases (see sections 1191 to 1194).